phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 print(terminals)
 ~~~

+## Visualizing simulated cell trajectories

-The next step is doing some plotting with Matplotlib.
-We initialize our figure with `subplot`.
-We will color-code trajectories as well as the concentration.
-To provide a color gradient corresponding to ligand concentration, we define a list of colors and linearly segment them, and plot the ligand concentration in a heatmap fashion.
-The ligand concentrations for each position can be represented as a matrix, and we log scale each value to better color our exponential gradient.
+Now that we have generated the data of our randomly walking cells, our next step is to plot these trajectories using Matplotlib.
+We will color-code the background ligand concentration.
+The ligand concentrations at each position can be represented using a matrix, and we take the logarithm of each value of this matrix to better color our exponential gradient.
+That is, a value of 10<sup>8</sup> will be converted to 8, and a value of 10<sup>4</sup> will be converted to 4.
+A white background color will indicate a low ligand concentration, while red indicates high concentration.

 ~~~ python
 fig, ax = plt.subplots(1, 1, figsize = (8, 8))